Gwilliams History, Family Crest & Coats of Arms

 Early Origins of the Gwilliams family

-Another 133 words (10 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gwilliams History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gwilliams research.
+Another 74 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Gwilliams History in all our PDF Extended History products and printed products wherever possible.

 Gwilliams Spelling Variations

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name Gwilliams have included Gwilliam, Gwuilliam, Guilliam, Gwilliams and others.

 Early Notables of the Gwilliams family (pre 1700)